columnlab/columnlab.github.io/_projects/data-sonification.md

 ---
-title: "Portfolio item number 2"
+title: "Conversational sonification"
-excerpt: "Short description of portfolio item number 2"
+excerpt: "How can data be represented through conversational interfaces?"
 collection: projects
 ---